Kiyomizu-dera Temple, Kannon Brought Victory to a Noble Warrior, Tamuramaro

 A memorial monument

 On the way to the Sanmon Gate, with the beauty of the kake-zukuri technique behind you, a memorial monument dedicated to Aterui and More stands on the left side.
-Inscribed with the words "Brave of the Northern Sky," this monument pays homage to Tamuramaro and Aterui, two formidable warriors who engaged in sword duels in the Tohoku region during the Heian period.
+Inscribed with "Brave of the Northern Sky," this monument pays homage to Tamuramaro and Aterui, two formidable warriors who engaged in sword duels in the Tohoku region during the Heian period.

 Sakanoue-no-Tamuramaro Timeline